How Much Does A Lactation Consultant Cost?

 - You are crying every time you breastfeed because it hurts

-- You can't pump the amount of milk you need
+- You can't produce or pump the amount of milk you need

 - You have an ongoing medical condition

-- Concerns about your baby's weight and how they latch or breastfeed,
+- There are concerns about your baby's weight and how they latch or breastfeed,

 In these situations, an IBCLC in private practice is more likely to be of help: